-After reserving space for a social function, the student must register the function by obtaining and submitting an Alcohol Permit from the Office of Student Engagement.
-An Alcohol Permit is required if: a) there are ten (10) people or more will attend; b) there is a keg; or c) the party will be held in a registered event/party location.
-This permit must indicate the name of two (2) responsible hosts, one of whom must be at least 21 years of age.
+After reserving space for a social function, students or organizations may register the function by obtaining and submitting an Alcohol Permit from the Office of Student Engagement.
+An Alcohol Permit is required if: a) 10 people or more people will attend; b) there is a keg; or c) the party will be held in a registered event/party location.
+This permit must indicate the name of at least two responsible hosts, one of whom must be at least 21 years of age.
 Both hosts must have attended the College's Event/Party Host Training.
-Additionally, both hosts of the registered event/party must meet with the Office of Student Engagement and Public Safety to review and sign the Alcohol Permit by no later than 12:00PM on the Thursday of the week of the requested event/party.
+Additionally, both hosts of the registered event/party must meet with the Office of Student Engagement and Public Safety to review and sign the Alcohol Permit by no later than noon on the Thursday of the week of the requested event/party.
+Hosts must wear College provided materials identifying them as hosts.

 Alcohol that is present at the party and not included on the Alcohol Permit will be removed and will result in a referral to the student conduct process.
-No Alcohol Permits will be issued during New Student Orientation, the first week of the Fall academic semester, vacation periods, reading days, final examination periods, or large-scale Admission Office events (i.e., SWATstruck).
+No Alcohol Permits will be issued during New Student Orientation, the first week of the Fall academic semester, vacation periods, reading days, final examination periods, or large-scale Admission Office events (e.g., SWATstruck).
 The first available date to register an event/party with an Alcohol Permit is the first Saturday after classes begin each semester.